nadiahpk/nadiahpk.github.io/_posts/2025-11-20-analytic-stationary.md

 The paper concerns an evolutionary game theory model where individuals play an iterated Prisoner's Dilemma with an environmental feedback.
-In a [previous post](https://nadiah.org/2024/11/20/kleshnina_2023), I experimented with a method to automate the identification of the sub-game perfect Nash equilibria and their parameter-value conditions.
+In a [previous post](https://nadiah.org/2024/11/20/kleshnina_2023), I experimented with a method to automate the identification of the subgame-perfect Nash equilibria and their parameter-value conditions.
 In this post,
 I'll show how the stationary distribution of actions taken during a repeated interaction can be found analytically and solved algorithmically using [SymPy](https://www.sympy.org/en/index.html).

-Kleshnina at al.'s paper concerns pairwise interactions that repeat over a number of rounds.
+Kleshnina et al.'s paper concerns pairwise interactions that repeat over a number of rounds.
 The action that each player takes in each round is governed by their strategy, and it is a function of the actions in the previous round and the environmental state.
-If we assume that the probability $$\delta$$ that the game continues for another round is high, then we can approximate the payoff each strategy receives from interacting with another strategy.
+If we assume that the probability $$\delta$$ that the game continues for another round is high, then the payoff each strategy receives from interacting with each other strategy can be approximated.
 The approximation is made based on the stationary distribution of environment+action states when those two strategies interact.